On the Boundedness of The Bilinear Hilbert Transform along "non-flat" smooth curves: Appendix

-which for $j<\d\,m$ for some $\d\in (0,1)$ small can be treated in a similar fashion as in the case $j=0$ and thus making use of the Van der Corput Lemma one obtains the desired $m-$decay.
+Now for $j<\d\,m$ (with $\d\in (0,1)$ small) the main term above can be treated in a similar fashion with the case $j=0$ and thus, making use of the Van der Corput Lemma, one obtains the desired $m-$decay.

-Reached in this point we understand the natural brake of the arguments appearing in the proof of the Proposition 2: the proof for the regime $2^m\,\g'(2^{-j})$ large is using in the continuous case the H\"ormander principle or in the discrete setting presented above the Van der Corput lemma; essentially though, in our problem, both are manifestations of the $TT^{*}$ argument which comes to solve our task of obtaining decay in the $m$ parameter for the expression $\|B_{j,m}\|_1$ by searching for cancelations in the expression $\|B_{j,m}\|_2.$ This method though stops being efficient as $2^m\,\g'(2^{-j})$ approaches $1$, and the explanation is coming below:
+We pass now to discussing \textit{the second topic} of our subsection - the natural break of the arguments appearing in the proof of the Proposition 2.

-Taking for simplicity as before the parabola case (hence $\g'(t)=t$) we isolate in the main term $\bar{\M}$ above only the summand obtained by taking $l=0$ and $p=p'$:
+The proof for the regime $2^m\,\g'(2^{-j})$ large is using in the continuous case the H\"ormander principle or in the discrete setting presented above the Van der Corput lemma; essentially though, in our problem, both are manifestations of the $TT^{*}$ argument which comes to solve our task of obtaining decay in the $m$ parameter for the expression $\|B_{j,m}\|_1$ by searching for cancelations in the expression $\|B_{j,m}\|_2.$ This method though stops being efficient as $2^m\,\g'(2^{-j})$ approaches $1$, and the explanation is coming below: